eNMS-automation/eNMS/README.md

 # 2. Network visualization

-Two visualizations are proposed:
-- **Geographical view**: display the network on a world map in 2D or 3D, with Open Street Map or Google Map.
+Once created, eNMS can display your network geographically on a 2D or 3D world map (with the tile layer of your choice: Open Street Map, Google Map...), and logically with `d3.js`.
-- **Logical view**: display the network in an aesthetically-pleasing way via a force-based algorithm.

-Views can be filtered to display only a subset of the network.
-A pool is a combination of values (or regular expressions) for each property: it defines whether an object should be displayed or not.
-You can display the property of an object from both views, and start an SSH session to a device.
+You can click on a node to instantly start a Web SSH session to the associated device.

 Try it out yourself (double-click on a node to display its properties): _[Geographical view](http://afourmy.pythonanywhere.com/views/geographical_view)_, _[Logical view](http://afourmy.pythonanywhere.com/views/logical_view)_, _[Filters](http://afourmy.pythonanywhere.com/objects/object_filtering)_